Questions About Mini-Med?

 Mini-Med Discovery Days is a grant program made possible through the generosity of The Kal and Lucille Rudman Foundation.
 It is offered to high school students who attend Julia R. Masterman High School and Central High School.
 The Rudmans believe strongly in the importance of education and of having various opportunities available to all.

 The scholarship for the Masterman students is given in the name of Fire Commissioner Lloyd Ayers’ daughter, Jenne, a Masterman graduate.
-Mr. Rudman was a graduate of Central High School and offers this scholarship in support of his alma mata.
+Mr. Rudman was a graduate of Central High School and offers this scholarship in support of his alma mater.

 Back to Top